History

 Jersey’s Sipping History

-On a recent trip to Dublin, Ireland MLH stopped into the Jameson Distillery, founded in 1780, and learned and sipped our way through the history of the world-famous whiskey distiller.
+On a recent trip to Dublin, Ireland, MLH stopped into the Jameson Distillery, founded in 1780, and learned and sipped our way through the history of the world-famous whiskey distiller.
 We started conversing with our host and told them that Jameson and a distiller in New Jersey had started at the same time and are still distilling today.
 She was shocked!
-Many people don’t know that Laird’s, a distiller in Colts Neck, New Jersey, is the oldest functioning distiller in America.
+Many people don’t know that Laird’s, a distillery in Colts Neck, New Jersey, is the oldest operating distillery in America.
 Their famed Laird’s Apple Jack brandy has been produced at the same distillery since 1692.

 Laird’s Apple Jack in Monmouth County has been produced in Jersey since 1692.